realmorg/realm/apps/web/src/pages/docs/learn/reusability.md

 ## What's Next?

-Hurray, It's time for styling parts, let's go to the next tutorial: <anchor-link href="/docs/learn/css">Dynamic Styles</anchor-link>.
+Hurray, it's time to delve into the world of styling!
+In the next tutorial, we'll explore how to apply dynamic styles to your custom elements.
+Get ready to enhance the visual appeal and interactivity of your Realm apps with <anchor-link href="/docs/learn/css">Dynamic Styles</anchor-link>.